Check out my Video

 - Zoom Tool: (Z): You can use Alt/Option to pressed to zoom out.
 Ctrl/Command 0 to fit on the screen.
 Ctrl/Command 1, for actual size.

 - Show Edge (J): THIS IS IMPORTANT: This will show your edge.
 But, first, you have to either: Set a radius with Edge Detection.
 Or, paint with the Refine Edge Brush Tool.
-If you have done neither the preceding you will not see an edge.
+If you have done neither in advance you will not see an edge.
+Think of the edge as a border with a radius rather than just a simple edge.

 - High-Quality Preview: Renders an accurate preview of the changes.
 This option may affect performance.
 When this option is selected, while working on the image, hold down the left mouse button (mouse down) to view a higher-resolution preview.
 When this option is deselected, a lower-resolution preview is displayed even on mouse down.
 Best not used, it affects performance significantly.